score-partners/score.partners/process/README.md

-# The SCORE process for transnational development
+# The SCORE process for collaborative transnational development

-This plan provides a step by step overview of the collaborative development process.
+This guide provides a step by step overview of the collaborative development process in SCORE.
 Each step includes examples of a hypothetical use case.

 This process is coordinated and periodically revised by Claus and Boris, WP1.
-Input from all participants is welcome.

-Workgroups that complete the ‘work plan’ will become active working groups.
-These will be captured in the [active working group dashboard](https://docs.google.com/spreadsheets/d/1moOu1tkTcBKBrCvEdgtAMQ9EAZpOS0aAfN2g9Qkxvls/edit?usp=sharing) by Juliette, from BaxCo, WP1.
+All partners are asked to provide iterative feedback.

 ## About this process